EMT WORK-TRAINING

 • Students must achieve a passing grade in the class and on the final exam to pass the course.

-• Students must pass two pass/fail compontents of the final exam:
+• Students must pass two pass/fail components of the final exam:

 • A multiple-choice computer-based exam